absolute-quantum/cats-blender-plugin/README.md

 - Added: Model: More models are now compatible (if not please report it to us)
 - Added: Translations: Now shows how many objects were translated
 - Fixed: Model: Joining meshes causes models to be decimated weirdly
+- Fixed: Model: Rigidbodies and joints not getting deleted
 - Fixed: Visemes: Shape keys getting wrongly renamed to name + "_old"
 - Fixed: UI: Improved some loading bars
 - Fixed: Other bugs